 Highlights: Loyal, Diligent, Confident

 Sergey Lyubykh, the only Sakhalin Husky breeder in the world, died in 2012.
-And not long before his death, Lyubykh mentioned there weren’t enough Sakhalin Huskies in this world to continue breeding, as there needs to be enough genetic diversity.
+And not long before his death, Lyubykh mentioned there weren’t enough Sakhalin Huskies in this world to continue breeding.
+There needs to be enough genetic diversity.

-After a full year, a new expedition arrived and found two of the dogs still alive – Taro and Jiro.
-Today, the two dogs are national heroes in the country of Japan.
-As a matter of fact, these dogs are featured on monuments and statues all over Japan.
+However, weather conditions only worsened and the rescue never happened.
+However after a full year, a new expedition arrived and found two of the dogs still alive – Taro and Jiro.
+Today, these two huskies are national heroes in the country of Japan.

 Sakhalin Husky Temperament

-Some people describe these dogs as highly intelligent, independent, alert and confident.
+Many describe these dogs as highly intelligent, independent, alert and confident.
 In addition, they tend to play well with children and other dogs.
 After all, they may be the ultimate “pack dogs.”

 READ MORE: Sakhalin Husky – Japan’s Sled Dogs

 2. Ryukyu Inu

 Highlights: Brave, Intelligent, Alert

-The Ryukyu Inu is a Japanese dog breed that very few have heard of – even in Japan!
-In 2015, there’s estimated to be as few as 400 of them, making them one of the rarest breeds from Japan.
+The Ryukyu Inu is a Japanese dog breed that very few have heard of – even in modern-day Japan!
+As a matter of fact, there’s estimated to be as few as 400 of them (in 2015), making them one of the rarest dog breeds to come from Japan.

-Through many years of evolution while living in a rainforest, the Ryukyu Inu had developed this unique physical characteristic.
-As such, they’re able to effortlessly climb trees.
-The ability to track from high vantage points is what makes them formidible hunting dogs.
+Through many years of evolution while living in a rainforest, the Ryukyu Inu had developed this useful physical traits.
+As a result, they’re able to effortlessly climb trees.
+Their ability to track from a higher vantage point is what makes them formidable hunters.

 Ryukyu Inu Temperament

 For this reason, the Ryukyu Inus are not recommended to cohabit with smaller animals, such as cats or rodents.
-In addition, early and frequent socialization training is necessary with these dogs.
+In addition, early and frequent socialization training is absolutely necessary with these dogs for them to live a normal life with humans.

 And despite popular belief, Ryukyus are intelligent dogs with high instinctive and adaptive intelligence.
+It isn’t always a bonus having such a smart dog though.
 Just understand that they require a ton of physical and mental stimulation to live a happy and healthy life.

 3. Japanese Terrier